rystrauss/simplex/README.md

 The code below demonstrates how to construct and solve this LP using the `simplex` package.

+For simplicity, this solver assumes that the objective is to be maximized and does not provide the option to set explicit lower bounds on variables.

 ```python
 from simplex import Solver